laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/VebHTUonOSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once you have access to SD Desktop, you can use the service to turn on your virtual computer (here called Desktop), choosing between four pre-built options.
+Once you have access to SD Desktop, you can use the service to launch your virtual computer (here called Desktop), choosing between four pre-built options.
 This operation can be carried out with a few clicks and does not require any technical knowledge.
-Next, the services will launch your virtual Desktop (or, in technical terms: launch a virtual machine) and create a secure connection between CSC and your browser.
+Next, the services will start your virtual Desktop (or, in technical terms: launch a virtual machine) and create a secure connection between CSC and your browser.
 The process is completely automated and might take **up to 30 minutes**.

 After launch, your virtual Desktop will always be directly available for use every time you log in to the service.
-Moreover, the running Desktop will consume billing units (or resources) from your CSC project until the Desktop is deleted.
-As each CSC project has a default amount of billing units, we will give an example of consumption for each option.
+Moreover, the running Desktop will consume billing units (or resources) from your CSC project until the Desktop is deleted.As each CSC project has a default amount of billing units, we will give an example of consumption for each option.

 Each Desktop is CSC project-specific.
-Thus, if you add colleagues/collaborators as project members in the same CSC project, they will access the same virtual Desktop.
+Thus, if you add colleagues/collaborators as project members in the same CSC project, they will able also able to connect to a virtual Desktop and access the same data stored in your project.
 Furthermore, all the Desktop are provided with the same software (pre-installed and managed by CSC).
 The complete and updated list can be found in the following paragraph: [Pre-installed list of software](./pre-installed_software.md).